tinfoilboy/CTML/README.md

 The `CTML::Node::SetType(CTML::NodeType)` method sets the current type of the node, can be either `ELEMENT` or `DOCUMENT_TYPE`.

-The `CTML::Node::SetContent(std::string)` method sets the current text content of the node, this is always outputted in the beginning of the node, before the children, unless the node type is `DOCUMENT_TYPE` in which then it is right after the `!DOCTYPE ` string.
+The `CTML::Node::SetContent(std::string)` method is deprecated for non-text node types.
+Use the `CTML::Node::AppendText(std::string)` method instead.

+The `CTML::Node::AppendText(std::string)` method appends a new text node in place for the element.

 The `CTML::Node::ToggleClass(std::string)` method either adds or removes a class from an element, depending on if the class is already on the element.